polyipseity/information/general/IUPAC nomenclature of organic chemistry.md

 <!--pytextgen generate section="abacdf"--><!-- The following content is generated at 2024-01-04T20:17:52.021214+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←smallest locant for the suffix functional group
+- _(begin)_→::@::←smallest locant for the suffix functional group
-- smallest locant for the suffix functional group→:::←smallest locant for multiple bonds
+- smallest locant for the suffix functional group→::@::←smallest locant for multiple bonds
-- smallest locant for multiple bonds→:::←smallest locant for prefixes
+- smallest locant for multiple bonds→::@::←smallest locant for prefixes
-- smallest locant for prefixes→:::←_(end)_
+- smallest locant for prefixes→::@::←_(end)_

 <!--/pytextgen-->